What Household Items Can Get You High: Inhalants, Huffing & Household Products – Visions Treatment Centers

 Inhalant Abuse and Dependence Among Adolescents

 While we know that a significant number of young teens are using inhalants, more than any other age group, there is little data on how addictive they are.
+Teens may also misuse OTC cold medications, which can lead to severe health risks and addiction.
 But there are reports of withdrawal symptoms and other signs of physical addiction among teens abusing inhalants, with symptoms following disuse including:

 - Mood shifts